Miromat/miromat.github.io/pages/projectidea.md

 ##### **Overview**

-My project idea is a personalised news feeder/search engine.
+My project idea is a personalised news feeder/mailer.
 Something like a website or application that searches for any news concerning a particular topic or keywords during the night to then present a summary to the user in the morning.
 In my case, this is going be BVB Dortmund, a football club from the German Bundesliga, that my son and I are following.
 That is the reason why I have branded it BVB Dortmund News Feeder, to give it a name.

 ##### **Motivation**

 My main motivation is the lack of time I have got in the morning to read news, especially foreign sports news.
 Working full time and studying full time leaves me with almost no spare time anymore to browse the Internet, to search all the different web sites and to check them for appropriate news, in my case football related articles.
-An application or website that could that for me would be the ideal solution in my current situation.
+An application or website that could do that for me would be the ideal solution in my current situation.
 It is something I have not tried before and I feel like it would be the perfect project to work on and to complete by the time I finish my studies.

 ##### **Description**

+Where as other solutions offer general news summaries based on categories such as technology, politics or sports,

 ##### **Tools and Technologies**